LarKenTR/An-l-OgarPlus/README.md

 Once the game server is running, you can connect (locally) by typing `agar.io/?ip=127.0.0.1:PORT` into your browser's address bar, or javascript:connect("ws://IP:PORT","") if you have issues or want the old system back.

 ## Configuring Ogar
-Use "gameserver.ini" to modify Ogar's configurations.
+Use "gameserver.ini" to modify configurations.

 ## Custom Game modes
-Ogar has support for custom gamemodes.
+Ogar-Plus has support for custom gamemodes.
 To switch between game modes, change the value of "serverGamemode" in the configurations file to the selected game mode id and restart the server.
+There is a guide in the Gamemodes folder that teaches you how to make them.
 The current gamemodes are:
 GAMEMODES

 Id   | Name